 Ghana has some lovely beaches, but the most popular for the last decade has been the beaches around Kokrobite, including Langma.
 Kokrobite is a quick 20 mile (30 km) tro-tro ride away from the capital Accra.
 One of the main attractions here is the excellent Academy of African Music and Art (AAMA) founded by master drummer Mustapha Tettey Addy.
 The Academy attracts drummers and dancers from all over the world.

 You can get accommodation at the Music Academy or head to Big Milly's Backyard in the village (also on the beach).
 Big Milly's has a friendly bar and restaurant where backpackers, volunteers, and Ghanaian Rastafarians chill out.

-- Bwejuu and Jambiani (Southeast coast) are quiet beaches, not as good for diving but beautiful.
+- Bwejuu and Jambiani (Southeast coast)—It has quiet beaches, not as good for diving but beautiful.
 Try the Coral Rock Beach Bungalows.

-- Coffee Bay is a popular spot along the coast here, with backpackers' favorite place to stay being the Coffee Shack.
+- Coffee Bay is a popular spot along the coast here, backpackers' favorite place to stay is at the Coffee Shack.

 - Cintsa is a beautiful little town on the coast near some excellent game reserves.
-Stay at The Buckaneers.
+Stay at The Buccaneers.

-- Shela Beach area: Lamu Retreats offer several houses for rent; the cheapest is probably the Banana House.
+- Shela Beach area: Lamu Retreats offers several houses for rent; the cheapest is probably the Banana House.
 Shela Rest House is also recommended.